 An “Agent Appointment Letter” may be included in an original DMF.

 If possible, the word “Agent” should be used for the legal entity (whether a company or an individual) who is authorized to act on behalf of the DMF holder.
-The word “Representative” should be used for an individual who is employed by the Agent or Holder as the contact point for FDA.
+The word “Representative” or "Contact Person" should be used for an individual who is employed by the Agent or Holder as the contact point for FDA.

 If a company acting as an Agent changes its name, FDA recommends that the DMF holder issue a new Agent Appointment Letter.

 A different agent can be appointed for different DMFs submitted by the same holder.